 Skip to content

-The transformation from JSON-LD documents to Django models—and back again—is central to how Django ActivityPub Toolkit operates.
-Understanding this bidirectional flow helps you work effectively with federated data and design applications that integrate cleanly with the toolkit's architecture.
+The transformation from JSON-LD documents into Django models is central to how Django ActivityPub Toolkit processes incoming federated data.
+Understanding this parsing flow helps you work effectively with remote resources and design applications that integrate cleanly with the toolkit's architecture.

 Receiving a JSON-LD Document